10 Best Things to Do in Miami, Florida

 Hotels in Miami, FL

 Tip: The beauty of South Beach is that you don’t have to be a hotel guest to access a pool along buzzy Collins Avenue.
 When the sun sets, even the most-booked hotels open their pools up to the public for cocktails and lounging to the beats of in-house DJs.
-On most days, for a mere $25, you can buy a pass and dive into the stunning pool at The Raleigh — where Esther Williams filmed her famous mermaid movie.
+On most days for just $30, you can buy a pass and dive into the stunning pool at The Raleigh — where Esther Williams filmed her famous mermaid movie.

 Top Restaurants in Miami, FL

-Breakfast: The News Café – It’s a classic, and for good reason.
+Breakfast: News Café – It’s a classic, and with good reason.
 The News Café is a mainstay of Miami, serving eggs Benedict and bloody marys 24/7.
 (It was Gianni Versace’s favorite breakfast spot back in the day.)
-Come early and, if you’re lucky, you can still catch last night’s partiers dolled up in their barely there disco garb, scarfing down huevos rancheros as the sun comes up.
+Come early and, if you’re lucky, you can still catch last night’s partiers dolled up in their barely-there disco garb, scarfing down huevos rancheros as the sun comes up.

 Lunch: Joe’s Stone Crab – Ask anyone in Miami where to have the ultimate local meal, and chances are good that all paths will lead you to Joe's Stone Crab.
 Try to snag a table in the original dining room, and pace yourself.
 It’s easy to overdo it on the enormous namesake claws, but there are other to-die-for options, including the summer tomato salad and the asparagus with blue cheese sauce.